tapsters/smoothie/README.md

 }
 ````

-When you send or receive data from server, it is encoded and decoded by choosen protocol.
+When you send or receive data from server, it is encoded/decoded by choosen protocol.
 Smoothie implements following protocols:
 * relay - passes data as is
-* bert - uses [Erlb.js](https://github.com/saleyn/erlb.js) to encode and decode data to
+* bert - uses [Erlb.js](https://github.com/saleyn/erlb.js) to encode/decode data to
 [BERT](http://bert-rpc.org) which is compatible with Erlang's
 [ETF](http://erlang.org/doc/apps/erts/erl_ext_dist.html)